Mixtures of SubExperts for Large Language Continual Learning: Appendix

-\paragraph{Peudo Codes} The overall process of the MoSEs during training and testing is described as \Cref{alg:algo_moses_train} and \Cref{alg:algo_test}.
-At the test time stated in \Cref{alg:algo_test}, MoSEs utilize a pre-trained transformer backbone together with task-specific prompts and subnetworks.
-Given an input example $\bm{x}$, the model first generates a query feature $q(\bm{x})$, which is matched against the set of task keys $\{\bm{k}_t\}$ to identify the most relevant task index $t_x$.
-The corresponding prompt $e_{t_x}$ and sparse expert subnetwork $m_{t_x}$ are then selected.
-These components are combined to form the prompted MoSEs function $f_{\bm{e}_{t_x}, \tilde{\bm{\theta}} \odot \bm{m}_{t_x}}$, where the prompt $\bm{e}_{t_x}$ is attached to the designated MSA layers.
+\textbf{Peudo Codes.} The overall process of the MoSEs during training and testing is described as \Cref{alg:algo_moses_train} and \Cref{alg:algo_test}.
+At the test time stated in \Cref{alg:algo_test}, MoSEs utilize a pre-trained transformer backbone together with task-specific key prompts and subnetworks.
+Given an input example $\bm{x}$, the model identifies the most relevant task index $t_x$ which matches the set of task keys $\{\bm{k}_t\}$.
+The corresponding prompt $\bm{k}_{t_x}$ and sparse expert subnetwork $\bm{m}_{t_x}$ are then selected.
+These components are combined to form the prompted MoSEs function $f_{\bm{e}_{t_x}, \tilde{\bm{\theta}} \odot \bm{m}_{t_x}}$.
 Finally, the model produces a prediction $f_{\bm{e}_{t_x}, \tilde{\bm{\theta}} \odot \bm{m}_{t_x}}(\bm{x})$, enabling task-aware inference without explicit task-ID supervision.

+\textbf{Ablations on Cosine Similarity vs. Contrastive Loss}: To ensure that the \textbf{C}ontrast \textbf{P}rompt \textbf{K}ey (\textbf{CPK}) embeddings remain semantically aligned with the input features, we set a \emph{pull constraint loss} that maximizes the \textbf{C}osine \textbf{S}imilarity (\textbf{CS}) between the normalized prompt keys $\hat{\bm{k}}_t$ and the normalized input embeddings $\hat{\bm{x}}_{i,t}$ as a baseline.
+Formally, for a batch of $B$ inputs with one selected prompt key per sample, the loss is defined as:

+This term encourages the model to select prompts that are maximally aligned with task-specific representations.
+During inference, for each input, the model selects the most correlated prompt key $\bm{k}_t$ based on cosine similarity to the input embedding.
+The task ID associated with the selected prompt key is then used by the MoSEs to route the input $\bm{x}$ through task-specific subnetworks and generate predictions.
+This design allows the model to dynamically adapt to task semantics without explicit task labels in the inference step.
+The total training objective of MoSEs becomes the following: